-For nearly 40 years eggs suffered from an undeserved bad reputation.
-They were vilified as being “high in cholesterol,” and federal dietary guidelines—first developed by the American Heart Association—had people taking eggs off the menu in droves.
+For nearly 40 years the egg has suffered from an undeserved bad reputation.
+It was vilified as being “high in cholesterol,” and federal dietary guidelines—first developed by the American Heart Association—had people taking eggs off the menu in droves.

 The trouble is they were simply flat out wrong.